Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-The statistical test results show that: \begin{itemize} \item There is an observed improvement, for both the LFSR and IDQ Quantis, compared with the results of the initial RNG testing (\Cref{table:all-tests-no-postprocessing}), although they are still not successful. \item The number of NIST statistical tests failed by both the LFSR and IDQ Quantis increases when moving from no post-processing to deterministic post-processing.
-This could happen for many reasons, including that the RNGs have a specific bias structure that is incompatible (and indeed amplified) by the \VonNeumann extractor or that there are some fundamental issues with the NIST tests (as suggested in \cite{burciu2019systematic,hamano2007correction,kowalska2022revision,marton2015interpretation})\@. \end{itemize}
+The statistical test results in Table~\ref{table:vn-debiased-all} show the following. \setlist{nolistsep} \begin{itemize}[noitemsep] \item Both the LFSR and IDQ Quantis show improvements compared to the initial RNG testing results (Table~\ref{table:all-tests-no-postprocessing}), although~they still do not pass overall. \item The number of NIST statistical test failures for both the LFSR and IDQ Quantis increases when moving from no post-processing to deterministic post-processing.
+This may be due to specific biases in the RNGs that are incompatible with, or~even amplified by, the~\VonNeumann extractor (e.g., successive bits are not independent) or fundamental issues with the NIST tests, as~suggested in~\cite{burciu2019systematic,hamano2007correction,kowalska2022revision,marton2015interpretation}. \end{itemize}

-\subsection{Level 2: Seeded extraction}

-The properties required for deterministic extraction (level 1) from an RNG to be successful are hard to justify in practice.
-Seeded extraction requires only that the initial RNG output has a min-entropy guarantee, i.e.\ that it is only \textit{somewhat} random -- a much weaker requirement on the initial RNGs output, making it more realistic in practice.
-The cost for this weaker requirement is that a second, independent and (near-)perfectly random string (a seed) now needs to be provided.
+Interestingly, applying the \VonNeumann extractor to an LFSR results in a stream cipher known as the self-shrinking generator, which has been studied for cryptographic use~\cite{meier1994self}.
+Although~the self-shrinking generator fails fewer tests compared to the unprocessed LFSR, a~substantial number of failures~remain.

+{As noted at the start of this section, a~deterministic extractor can produce a near-perfectly random output if the input source satisfies certain specific properties.
+However, these properties are often difficult or even impossible to verify in practice.
+As~a result, it is more practical to base claims solely on the min-entropy of the source.
+In~\cite{santha1986generating}, it was demonstrated that deterministic extraction from a source characterised solely by min-entropy is impossible.
+Such sources require additional, independent randomness to \mbox{enable extraction}.}

+\subsubsection{Level 2: Seeded~Extraction}

+{Seeded extraction requires only a min-entropy guarantee for the initial RNG output but comes at the cost of needing a second, independent and~(near-)perfectly random input (the \textit{seed}) to enable extraction.}